spə-ˌrä-trik-ˈō-səs; ˌspōr-ə-trik-, ˌspȯr-

 Itraconazole is used to treat most infections, but amphotericin B is required for bodywide infections.

 Sporothrix fungi typically grow on rosebushes, barberry bushes, sphagnum moss, and other mulches.
-In contrast to many other fungal infections, Sporothrix fungi enter the body through a puncture wound to the skin.
-Most often, farmers, gardeners, and horticulturists are infected.
+In contrast to many other fungal infections, Sporothrix fungi enter the body through small cuts and scrapes in the skin.
+Most often, farmers, gardeners, horticulturists, and timber workers are infected.

 Sporotrichosis affects mainly the skin and nearby lymphatic vessels.
 Very rarely, bones, joints, lungs, or other tissues are infected.

-An infection of the skin typically starts on a finger as a small, nontender bump (nodule) that slowly enlarges and forms a sore.
-Over the next several days or weeks, the infection spreads through the lymphatic vessels of the finger, hand, and arm to the lymph nodes, forming nodules and sores along the way.
+An infection of the skin typically starts on a finger or hand as a small, nontender bump (nodule) that slowly enlarges and forms a open sore.
+Over the next several days or weeks, the infection spreads through the lymphatic vessels of the finger, hand, and arm to the lymph nodes, forming more nodules and open sores along the way.
+Pus from the lymph nodes may break through the skin, causing an opening that infected material drains through.
 Even at this stage, there is little or no pain.
 Usually, people have no other symptoms.
 This infection is seldom fatal.

 Generic NameSelect Brand Names